 Products from fish farming and other aquaculture constitute an increasing proportion of the production of food for human consumption globally.
 Fish farming has developed to be one of the most important export industries in Norway, and it is clearly stated from the authorities that it is a main goal to increase this production significantly.
 However, it is a prerequisite that the production is sustainable.
-This implies that the production shall not affect the marine environment, including wild fish populations, to a degree that makes significant changes to fish stocks, and farming should also be sustainable in terms of welfare, disease, mortality and losses of farmed fish.

 The candidate shall obtain an overview of different categories of causes of disease in farmed fish.
 He/she should especially be able to understand how infectious diseases develop and spread in populations, as well as general principles and measures to prevent the introduction and further spread of infectious agents.
 The candidate should also have knowledge of important, specific infectious diseases.
 Furthermore, the candidate should have knowledge of the importance of good welfare and methods for measuring/documenting welfare.